Nissan X-Trail: Australia

-Facelift
+Facelift (2017)

-For 2017, the Nissan X-Trail has been facelifted, with restyled headlights and tail lights which includes, restyled twin LED projector headlamps with High intensity discharge and LED Daytime Running Lights, which is now offered on SL trim levels with the Premium Package, while S, SV trim levels, and the SL trim levels without the Premium Package offers Halogen Headlamps with LED daytime running lights, and LED taillights are available on all trim levels.
+For 2017, the Nissan X-Trail was facelifted, with restyled headlights and tail lights, restyled twin LED projector headlamps with high intensity discharge and LED daytime running lights, which were offered on SL trim levels with the premium package, while S, SV, and the SL trim levels without the premium package offered halogen headlamps with LED daytime running lights, and LED taillights are available on all trim levels.
 The 2.5L engine with 170 hp carries over from the previous model.

-The new X-Trail went on sale in October 2016, and also has exterior and interior colours.
-A hybrid version of the vehicle premiered in January 2017 for the 2017 model year.

-The 2017 model year hybrid features regenerative braking, pure drive hybrid emblems, energy monitor, hybrid battery status, under floor storage area replacing Divide-N-Hide@ Cargo System, a 2.0 litre four cylinder gasoline engine (power: 141 hp and torque: 141 lb-ft) and Xtronic CVT combined with an electric motor (power: 40 hp) and Lithium-Ion battery, for a combined power of 176 hp.
+The facelifted X-Trail went on sale in October 2016.
+A hybrid version premiered in January 2017.
+The 2017 model year hybrid features regenerative braking, pure drive hybrid emblems, energy monitor, hybrid battery status, under floor storage area replacing the "Divide-N-Hide" cargo system, a 2.0-litre four-cylinder gasoline engine (power: 141 hp and torque: 141 lb-ft) and Xtronic CVT combined with an electric motor (power: 40 hp) and lithium-ion battery, for a combined power of 176 hp.

-The Lithium-Ion battery is located below the thick flooring of the under floor cargo storage area.
-The X-Trail Hybrid is available in two trim levels, SV and SL, but the Nissan X-Trail Hybrid will not be available with third row seating (Family Package) and Divide-N-Hide@ Cargo System, due to the lithium-ion battery positioned under the boot.
+The lithium-ion battery was located below the thick flooring of the under floor cargo storage area.
+The X-Trail Hybrid was available in two trim levels, SV and SL, but the Nissan X-Trail Hybrid was not available with third row seating (Family Package) and "Divide-N-Hide" cargo system, due to the position of the battery.